trueos/trueos-docs/trueos-handbook/helpsupport.rst

 While networking usually "just works" on a |trueos| system, users sometimes encounter problems, especially when connecting to wireless networks.
-Sometimes the problem is due to a configuration error and sometimes a driver is buggy or is not yet available.
-This section is meant to help pinpoint the problem so you can either personally fix it or give the developers the information they need to fix or create a driver.
+Sometimes the problem is due to a configuration error or sometimes a driver is buggy or unavailable.
+This section is meant to help pinpoint the problem, so you can either personally fix it or give the developers the information they need to fix or create a driver.

 When troubleshooting the network configuration, use these files and commands.